12 Oct Getting Paid Appropriately by Your Insurance Providers

 First, look at fixed and variable costs, then examine how much your practice is getting paid for your most commonly provided services (CPT codes) from each of your payers.
 After you have both sets of data, compare the two and see who is not even covering your costs to provide care and who is paying appropriately.
 Using your pediatric EHR to pull up this data and determine how many of your patients are covered by each insurance, helps you to make sound business decisions.

-Once you have the information in hand, you have the power to begin to make smart decisions and to negotiate with payers.
+Once you have the information, you have the power to make smart decisions and negotiate with payers.
 Not everyone in the practice needs to be adept in this field.
 However, you need to make sure your practice has one business-minded person at the decision-making table.

 Pediatric success isn’t just about money.
 However, if you don’t have a margin, your practice mission isn’t sustainable.
 The more your practice thrives, the better care you’ll be able to offer your patients and their families.
 You deserve to be paid adequately and your patients want you to be there to serve them for generations to come.